kildor22/mm-github-pages-starter/collections/_poems/A building experiencing rain for the first time..md

 &nbsp;

 <p>
-The pattering of rain is endless on its battered, concrete walls.
+The pattering of rain is endless on its battered concrete walls.
 It heaves a groan that reverbrates through its halls; wondering when the clouds would cease their unrelenting downpour on its weathered facade.
 In the end, it thought: none of it really mattered.
 </p>